jpablo/haskell-scala-js/src/main/tut/2-more-control-flow-tools.md

 So far we've relied on Scala's hability to guess the type of our `val`s and `var`s so that we don't have to write them explicitly.

-Unfortunately this is not possible on function definitions, where Scala requires us to always declare the type of the arguments.
+This is not possible on function definitions, where Scala requires us to always declare the type of the arguments.

 Let's analize the function definition